 We will cover off all types of Berlin accommodation options from Hostels to luxury Berlin hotels as well as how to decide where to stay in Berlin, the best Berlin hotels, best places in Berlin to visit, the best places to stay in Berlin, hotels near Berlin attractions, Berlin neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Mitte – Where to stay in Berlin first time

 Mitte is the best area to stay in Berlin, it’s Berlins best neighborhood to stay in.
 With a name that literally translates to “middle,” perhaps not surprisingly, you’ll find this area right in centrally located!
 Just a stone’s throw away from Berlin’s top tourist attractions such as the Brandenburg Gate, Mitte is the best area to stay in Berlin for sightseeing, plus it has about one million hotels to choose from so you can be sure you’ll find a place to stay whatever your budget.

 Coined as the most iconic district of Berlin, highlights include Museum Island (for your culture fix), Hackescher Markt (to wander and explore), Rosenthaler Platz (for the best bars and cafés), shopping street (to spend your money) and the old Berlin Jewish Neighbourhood (for all you history buffs).
 In this huge and diverse district, you can be sure that you’ll be awed and entertained at every turn, regardless of the type of traveller you are.

-Best Places to Stay in Mitte Berlin
+Where to Stay in Mitte Berlin

 Cheapest Hostels in Mitte: